New Tradition Recipe Rosemary Walnuts

 Health Benefits

 Naturopathic doctors have utilized the benefits of Walnuts to feed the brain.
-Naturopathic and the Mediterranean diet have use Walnuts for lowering cholesterol, LDL, and lipoprotein a (Lp(a), a form of lipoprotein that is even a more serious risk for heart disease than LDL).
+Naturopathic and the Mediterranean diet have use Walnuts for lowering cholesterol, LDL, and lipoprotein a (Lp(a), a form of lipoprotein that is even a more serious risk for disease than LDL).

 Arginine is an essential amino acid present in walnuts.
 This amino acid is converted into nitric oxide, a chemical that allows the blood vessels to relax, remain smooth, and present platelet aggregation.
 This effect on cholesterol and blood vessels may be the hidden mechanism of the walnut's cardiovascular protective properties.